 What is Python?

-The following is an example of converting a list of strings and numbers to a string in Python:
+The following is an example of a range() function with "start" and "stop" parameters: